 Compared to Android applications, iOS native apps have a shorter development period.
 Since Android app developers have to test the application on more or less 20 various differences (i.e. different resolutions, brands of smartphones, display sizes, among others), it takes longer for them to complete the development phase.

 These are just some of the things you have to consider before starting your iOS native app mobile development project.
-If you want additional or more detailed information, get in touch with a professional app developer expert in creating iOS applications.
+If you want additional or more detailed information, get in touch with a professional mobile app developer expert in creating iOS applications.